Page Address: radon.utah.gov

 Radon is a gas that is naturally occurring in the environment.
 In Utah, 1 in 3 homes have elevated levels.
 This contest is designed to raise awareness for radon testing and to inform people of the danger of radon in their homes.
 Learn more...

 Test Your Home Today!

 The Radon program is partially funded by the State Indoor Radon Grant from the EPA.
-The Division of Radiation Control, in addition to responding to telephone inquiries from the public, provides education through public outreach, conducts ''target area" indoor radon surveys, and individualized assistance to homeowners and public agencies concerning all aspects of the indoor radon hazard problem.
+The Division of Waste Management and Radiation Control, in addition to responding to telephone inquiries from the public, provides education through public outreach, conducts ''target area" indoor radon surveys, and individualized assistance to homeowners and public agencies concerning all aspects of the indoor radon hazard problem.

 The Indoor Radon Program focuses its efforts in the following five areas:

 - Radon Resistant Construction

 The DWMRC does not accredit, certify, recommend or endorse listed individuals or companies, nor are we responsible for work done or liability incurred by you.
 Listed contractors are certified by the National Radon Proficiency Program or the National Radon Safety Board.